keras-team/keras-io/guides/md/keras_hub/rag_pipeline_with_keras_hub.md

 ==================================================

 --- Retrieved Report ---
- Normal MRI scan, no abnormal findings.
+ MRI shows a 1.5cm lesion in the right frontal lobe, non-enhancing, no edema.

 --- Generated Report ---
  ---

 **Radiology Report**

-**Clinical Indication:** [Clinical Indication - Placeholder - e.g., Headache, Neurological Symptoms]
+**Clinical Indication:** [Clinical Indication - Placeholder - e.g., Headache, Seizures, Cognitive Changes]

-**1. Diagnostic Impression:**
+**Findings:**

+*   **Brain:** The brain appears grossly normal in size and signal intensity.
+There is a 1.5 cm lesion located in the right frontal lobe.
+The lesion is non-enhancing on post-contrast imaging.
+No surrounding edema is identified.
+The lesion demonstrates a homogenous appearance.
-Normal Brain MRI.
-No evidence of acute or chronic abnormalities detected.
+*   **White Matter:** No evidence of white matter abnormalities is seen.
+*   **Cerebellum:** The cerebellum appears normal in size and signal intensity.
+*   **Brainstem:** The brainstem appears normal in size and signal intensity.
+*   **Ventricles:** The ventricles are of normal size and morphology.

+**Impression:**

+1.  **Diagnostic Impression:**  The most likely diagnosis is a small, benign, non-enhancing lesion in the right frontal lobe.
+Differential diagnoses include a small metastatic lesion, a benign hamartoma, or a small, early-stage low-grade tumor.

-**2. Diagnostic Reasoning:**
+**Diagnostic Reasoning:**

-The MRI scan demonstrates normal signal intensity and morphology of the visualized brain structures, including the cerebrum, cerebellum, brainstem, and white matter.
-There is no evidence of mass effect, edema, hemorrhage, or significant vascular abnormalities.
-Contrast enhancement is unremarkable.
-The ventricles are of normal size and shape.
-The orbits and sella turcica appear unremarkable.
-No significant findings are noted in the visualized portions of the brain.
+The key features supporting this impression are:

+*   **Size:** The lesion is relatively small (1.5 cm).
+*   **Non-enhancing:** The absence of enhancement with contrast is highly suggestive of a benign process.
+Contrast enhancement is typically seen in active tumor growth or inflammation.
+*   **No Edema:** The lack of surrounding edema indicates that the lesion is not causing significant inflammation or mass effect.
+*   **Homogenous Appearance:** A homogenous appearance on MRI suggests a relatively uniform tissue composition, further reducing the likelihood of a highly aggressive tumor.

+However, it is crucial to acknowledge that the differential diagnosis remains broad.
+While the findings are reassuring, further investigation may be warranted to definitively rule out other possibilities, particularly if the patient presents with concerning symptoms.

-**3. Suggested Treatment Options:**
+**Possible Treatment Options:**

-Given the normal findings, no specific treatment is indicated at this time.
-The patient should be monitored for any new or worsening symptoms.
-If the clinical indication for the MRI remains present (e.g., headache), further investigation may be warranted based on the patient's clinical presentation and response to initial management.
-This may include further neurological examination, neurocognitive testing, or consideration of alternative diagnostic modalities depending on the specific clinical concern.
+Given the benign appearance of the lesion, immediate treatment is generally not indicated.
+However, the following options should be considered:

+1.  **Observation:**  Serial MRI scans (e.g., every 6-12 months) to monitor for any changes in size or signal characteristics.
+This is the most common approach for small, stable lesions.
+2.  **Neuropsychological Testing:** If the patient is experiencing cognitive changes, neuropsychological testing can be performed to assess for any subtle functional deficits.
+3.  **Further Investigation (if indicated):** If the lesion demonstrates any change on follow-up imaging, or if the patient develops new or worsening symptoms, further investigation such as a biopsy or additional imaging (e.g., PET/CT) may be considered to determine the exact nature of the lesion.

+**Recommendations:**

+*   Discuss these findings with the patient and their referring physician.
+*   Recommend serial MRI surveillance to monitor the lesion.
+*   Consider neuropsychological testing if clinically indicated.

 **Radiologist:** [Radiologist Name - Placeholder] **Date:** [Date - Placeholder]

 ---

-**Important Disclaimer:** *This report is based solely on the provided information (normal MRI scan and a general description).
-A complete and accurate diagnosis requires a thorough clinical evaluation by a qualified physician, considering the patient's history, physical examination, and other relevant investigations.
-This report is for informational purposes only and should not be considered a substitute for professional medical advice.*
+**Disclaimer:** *This report is based solely on the provided information and should not be considered a definitive diagnosis.
+A complete clinical evaluation and correlation with the patient's history and symptoms are necessary for accurate diagnosis and treatment planning.*
 <end_of_turn>

 ==================================================